gradescope/autograder_samples/docs/README.md

 # Pricing

-The autograder platform is available with paid school site licenses and for individual courses that pay for access to our "Gradescope Complete" tier (see our [pricing page](https://www.gradescope.com/pricing) for more information).
+The code autograder platform is available with an Institutional license or Institutional Trial.

-If you're an existing user or have any questions regarding pricing, please contact us at [help@gradescope.com](mailto:help@gradescope.com).
-If you want to experiment with the platform to see if it works for you, feel free to contact us for trial access.
+If you have any questions regarding pricing, please contact us at sales@gradescope.com.